winstxnhdw/FIRMan/README.md

 </div>

 ## Potential Improvements
 Looking back, instead of finding the lowest Manhattan distance, computing the mean distance may have weakened the weight of any compounded errors and represented the similitude results better.
+Might have been good to try cosine similarity as well.